- Municipal Finance

 The Assembly at its inception took steps to revalue all properties within it area of jurisdiction in collaboration with the Land Valuation Board.
 As per the original Accra Metropolitan Divisions for valuation of properties, the new Municipality falls within divisions 18 to 23.
 The valuation exercise revealed that out of the total of 33,880 properties identified, the expected revenue is GH¢1,105,499.47.
 It is expected that the Assembly would be proactive in its revenue generation efforts to tap the full potential of these properties.
 This is depicted below.

-Valuation of Properties in LEKMA
+Properties in LEKMA

 |No.||Divisions||No. of Properties||Expected Revenue|